MoFEM/Workshop2023/index.md

 - On the first login, select the password
 - The shell password on the SSH login is different than the JupyterHub password
-- Ask admin for SSH password
+- Ask an admin for SSH password
 - Change password in the shell using [passwd](https://man7.org/linux/man-pages/man1/passwd.1.html){:target="_blank" rel="noopener"} command
 - Set up your shell with the command (e.g. bash):
 ~~~~